204039643/02-responsive-portfolio/HW requirements.md

     * Screenshot of the deployed application

-5. Have a polished, mobile-responsive user interface.
+x 5.
+Have a polished, mobile-responsive user interface.

 ### Design